hasura/graphql-engine/docs/cloud/index.rst

 .. title:: Hasura Cloud Documentation

+.. _cloud_docs:

 Hasura Cloud Documentation
 ==========================

 `Hasura Cloud <https://cloud.hasura.io/>`__ offers hosted `GraphQL Engine <https://github.com/hasura/graphql-engine>`__ projects with extra features for reliability and security.
-It includes all the `core features <https://hasura.io/docs/1.0/graphql/manual/index.html>`__ of GraphQL Engine, while taking care of infrastructure concerns, such as the number of instances, cores, memory, concurrent users, high-availability, realtime monitoring, caching, tracing, and rate-limiting.
+It includes all the :ref:`core features <core_docs>` of GraphQL Engine, while taking care of infrastructure concerns, such as the number of instances, cores, memory, concurrent users, high-availability, realtime monitoring, caching, tracing, and rate-limiting.
 It supports both new and existing PostgreSQL databases.